Xinhe-Dev/Large-scale-document-retrieval-and-ranking/README.md

 Design based on Vector Space Model (VSM)

+I have provided test set from CISI-individual docuement, it contain over 1460 text files for testing, all result been checked validated.

 1. Information retrieval system:
 This vector space model can be applied to search engines, e-commerce product search, enterprise document management and other scenarios to help quickly locate documents or product information related to the query.
 2. Large-scale text mining and analysis: